learn-co-curriculum/dsc-cities-try-experience/accessing_items.md

 ***

 Awesome!!
-Now that we know how to access the individual items in our list, lets practice using the index.
+Now that we know how to access the individual items in our list using indexing from both the beginning of a list and from the end, let's practice using the index to access our top travel cities.